 - New Updates for 2023 - Network Grant V.2

-- In addition to the PI, there must be at least 2 co-investigators on the network that have collaborated in some capacity in the past but currently do not have any funding together.
+- In addition to the PI, there must be at least 2 co-investigators on the network.
+The co-investigators should have collaborated in some capacity in the past with the PI, but currently none of the investigators should have any funding together.

 - Annual progress reports that are submitted in the second and fourth year should include a detailed report on the research progress and list the publications that directly stem from LLHF network funds.